-- 1. Write a static method named middleCharacters that takes in a String parameter and returns a String that is: - the middle character, if the word has an odd number of characters; - the middle two characters if the word has an even number of characters.
+- In an appropriately named class, write a static method named middleCharacters that takes in a 1.
+String parameter and returns a String that is: - the middle character, if the word has an odd number of characters; - the middle two characters if the word has an even number of characters.

 You do not need to test if the input String parameter is null; however, for the more advanced programmer, account for the case where the input String parameter is an empty string.
-The following is example test code:
+Use only the String methods length, and substring.